promised-ai/lace/book/src/workflow/model.md

 <!-- ![Convergence monitoring in the Animals dataset](img/animals-convergence.png) -->
 {{#include html/diag-animals.html}}

 **Above.** Score by MCMC kernel step in the Animals dataset.
-Color lines represent the scores of parallel Markov Chains; the black line is their mean.
+Colored lines represent the scores of parallel Markov Chains; the black line is their mean.

 <!-- ![Convergence monitoring in the Satellites dataset](img/sats-convergence.png) -->
 {{#include html/diag-satellites.html}}

 **Above.** Score by MCMC kernel step in the Satellites dataset.
-Color lines represent the scores of parallel Markov Chains; the Black line is their mean.
+Colored lines represent the scores of parallel Markov Chains; the Black line is their mean.
 Note that some of the Markov Chains experience sporadic jumps upward.
 This is the MCMC kernel hopping to a higher-probability mode.